1eclerc/Hate-Speech-Detection-using-TF-IDF-and-Logistic-Regression-Classifier/README.md

 This project builds a simple but effective machine learning pipeline for Turkish hate speech detection using TF-IDF vectorization and a logistic regression classifier.

-The project also applies a different approach to the first project that focuses on the same topic.
+The project also applies a different approach to the first project which focuses on the same topic.
 You can visit here: [1eclerc's Repository | Hate Speech Detection on Turkish Tweets](https://github.com/1eclerc/Hate-Speech-Detection-on-Turkish-Tweets)

 ---